labster/p6-IO-Path-More/README.md

 ## COPYRIGHT

-The code under the same terms as Perl 6; see the LICENSE file for details.
+This code is free software, licensed under the same terms as Perl 6; see the LICENSE file for details.

+Some methods are based on code originally written by Ken Williams for the Perl 5 module [Path::Class](http://search.cpan.org/~kwilliams/Path-Class/README.pod).